Mzigi/tinkertown-inventory-editor/README.md

-DISCLAIMER: This editor only works with save files created before upcoming database update!
+DISCLAIMER: This editor only works with save files created before upcoming database update (2.0 update)!

 # tinkertown-inventory-editor